Trust & safety

 • What does the AccessNI-Verified badge mean? +

-A member of our team personally reviewed the tutor's AccessNI Enhanced Disclosure (shared via their NIDA account) and confirmed it was clear at the point of review.
+A member of our team has personally reviewed the tutor's AccessNI Enhanced Disclosure, shared via their NIDA account, and confirmed it was clear at the point of review.
 The badge is valid for three years from our verification date.

-• Why AccessNI instead of DBS for Northern Ireland tutors? +
+• Why AccessNI rather than DBS for Northern Ireland tutors? +

-AccessNI is the Northern Ireland scheme for criminal record disclosure, run by the NI Department of Justice under the Police Act 1997 (NI provisions) and the AccessNI Code of Practice.
-DBS is the England and Wales scheme and isn't equivalent.
-Tutorperch accepts whichever scheme the tutor holds, with the verified badge labelled per-scheme.
+AccessNI is the Northern Ireland scheme for criminal record disclosure, operated by the NI Department of Justice under the Police Act 1997 (NI provisions) and the AccessNI Code of Practice.
+DBS is the scheme for England and Wales and is not interchangeable with AccessNI.
+Tutorperch accepts whichever scheme is appropriate to the tutor's location.

 Verifying a tutor independently

-• Doesn't AccessNI have a status-check service like DBS? +
+• Does AccessNI offer a live status-check service like the DBS Update Service? +

 • How recently was each tutor checked? +

 Each verified tutor's badge expires three years from the date we approved it.
-We email reminders 60 and 30 days before the badge lapses.
-The Northern Ireland Executive's recent policy codifies 3-year rechecks across the sector, which we mirror.
+The Northern Ireland Executive's recent policy codifies three-year rechecks across the sector, which our process mirrors.
+The badge drops from the profile automatically if re-verification is not completed in time.

 Related